Deltora Quest (TV series): Characters

-At the start of the series Barda appears to be a poor beggar living on the streets of Del.
-He is revealed to be an ex-palace guard who assumes the role of protector to Lief, much to both his and Lief's dismay.
-He is a skilled swordsman and frequently makes jokes about being stuck with two young hot-heads Lief and Jasmine.
+At the start of the series, Barda appears to be a poor beggar living on the streets of Del.
+He is revealed to be a skilled swordsman and ex-palace guard who assumes the role of protector to Lief, much to their dismay.
 He is about the same age as Lief's parents.
-He is also the son of Min who was the childhood nurse maid of both Endon and Jarred, who was killed by Prandine when she warned King Endon he was being deceived, but he did not believe her.
+He is the son of Min, who was the childhood nurse maid of Endon and Jarred before being killed by Prandine when she warned King Endon that he was being deceived, but he did not believe her.
 During the series, Barda competes in a contest in which he describes his special skill as strength.
-He helps Lief and Jasmine along the quest and is always strong-hearted, never gives up hope and is rather a gentle giant.
+He helps Lief and Jasmine along the quest and is always strong-hearted, never gives up hope, and is a gentle giant.